 Charity smiled.
 “Sure it is.
 Your name’s on the tag.”
 She held the bag out to Mallory.

 Mallory’s shoulders sagged.
 She lowered her voice.
 “Don’t you get it.
 I don’t want that bag and I don’t want you standing here on my doorstep.”
-Her breath hitched.
-Tears welled up in her eyes and her resolve crumbled.
+Her breath hitched and she looked away.

 Heat returned to Mallory’s cheeks.
 “But. . . why?”